-Buildings and structures exposed to flooding, including critical facilities, can be severely damaged by floodwater.
+Structures exposed to flooding can be severely damaged by floodwaters.
 Building contents can be lost, damaged, or destroyed, and structures themselves can be compromised by floodwaters.
 After a flood, wooden structures may rot.
-Pressure from floodwater, especially as seepage through soil, can damage building foundations.
-Furthermore, the force of rushing floodwaters can push whole structures off their foundations.
-Mobile homes and manufactured homes that are not elevated or properly anchored to a permanent foundation are more susceptible to being lifted and carried hundreds of feet during a flood event.
-When this occurs, not only is the structure itself damaged or destroyed, but the structure then becomes a threat to other structures, property, and residents as it travels downstream.
-Infrastructure throughout the county has the potential to be impacted by flooding, including roads, railroads, bridges, dams, electrical systems, and water/wastewater systems.
-Potential infrastructure impacts are detailed in the Table below.
+The force of rushing floodwaters can push whole structures off their foundations.
+Mobile homes and manufactured homes that are not elevated or properly anchored to a permanent foundation are more susceptible to being lifted and carried hundreds of feet during a flood event, as illustrated in Figure 3.
+When this occurs, not only is the structure itself damaged or destroyed, but the structure then becomes a threat to other structures, property, and residents as it travels downstream and becomes debris itself.